Smart Launches Keystone - a New Technology Platform to Solve the Global Retirement Problem

 - Keystone by Smart's software could also drive M&A and consolidation in the sector by enabling the easier migration of pensions

-Smart, the leading global retirement technology provider, has launched Keystone by Smart a new technology platform to revolutionise the $62 trillion retirement savings sector.
+Smart, the leading global retirement technology provider, has launched Keystone by Smart a new technology platform to revolutionise the US$62 trillion retirement savings sector.

 Keystone already underpins Smart Pension's Master Trust in the UK, which alone has more than £2 billion of assets under management.
 The platform accounts for more than 1 million savers and 70,000 corporate plans, and is also actively onboarding several additional retirement savings solutions in partnership with financial institutions around the world.
 These partnerships give Keystone the near-term prospect of serving more than 8 million people.